sarah-walker-pcem/pcem/readme.txt

 compatible drivers are common.

 ATAPI CD-ROM
-Works with OAKCDROM.SYS.
-It can only work with actual CD-ROM drives at the minute, so to use ISO images you need a virtual CD drive.
+Works with OAKCDROM.SYS, VDD-IDE.SYS, and the internal drivers of every OS I've tried.

 XTIDE :